The Charts Made No Goddamn Sense in 2017

 Amazon Music, Apple Music, Tidal and premium Spotify and Soundcloud (honestly, who is paying for Soundcloud?) accounts will be considered as more “proper” purchases than YouTube streams or non-paid Spotify subscriptions.
 Obviously, this could spell disaster for the genres and artists who tend to perform better on free services (and the massive companies who’d want to play a role in their chart impact).
 Or, as a YouTube spokesperson put it in that Rolling Stone piece, “Billboard transformed the industry by recognising YouTube is where music is discovered, hits are created and music pop culture is made.
 Unfortunately, with these changes, Billboard is essentially saying the only music fans that count are those with credit cards.” *turns directly to camera sipping unnamed soft drink through a jumbo straw*

-In a sense, Billboard’s Streaming Songs chart—made of audio and video streams—or even On-Demand Songs charts (streams only) are more like what the Hot 100 would be like if it were future-facing.
+In a sense, Billboard’s Streaming Songs chart – made of audio and video streams – or even On-Demand Songs charts (streams only) are more like what the Hot 100 would be like if it were future-facing.
 Instead, as American charts expert Chris Molanphy put it in a 2015 NPR piece, the Hot 100 in the digital age is more “like a martini, a three-ingredient cocktail.
 If radio is still the gin, and digital sales are the vermouth, the totally new ingredient – the olive – is streaming.”
 When you compare all three charts, you can pick out subtle differences among very similar lists.
-For the week ending December 23, Imagine Dragons make the Hot 100 top 5; they just squeak into the Streaming Songs top 20 and are at number 40 on the On-Demand Songs chart.
+For the week ending 23 December, Imagine Dragons make the Hot 100 top 5; they just squeak into the Streaming Songs top 20 and are at number 40 on the On-Demand Songs chart.
 Bands like that, mediocre as all hell and playing music for people who don’t really care about music, have radio to thank for their Hot 100 success.

 You can find Tshepo on Twitter.